Paris is always worth a trip. Here are a few things to do in Paris that I can highly recommend.

 Le Canal St. Martin

 Quai de Valmy (Quai de Jemmapes), Paris, Île de France 75010

-Paris is famous for it’s architecture and rightly so.
-Walking along the Seine from east to the west, will give you a glimpse of the most famous sights and one building will be more stunning than the last one, but you should definitely also walk along little side streets and discover some hidden gems.
+Paris is famous for its architecture and rightly so.
+Walking along the Seine from east to the west will give you a glimpse of the most famous sights and one building will be more stunning than the last one.
+But, you should definitely also walk along little side streets and discover some hidden gems.
 It’s great to get lost in Paris.

 1 Rue de la Légion d’Honneur, Paris, Île-de-France 75007